reinhart1010/nix/docs/en/linux/grub-mkconfig.md

 Generate a GRUB configuration file.
 More information: <https://www.gnu.org/software/grub/manual/grub/html_node/Invoking-grub_002dmkconfig.html>.

-- Do a dry run and print the configuration to stdout:
+- Do a dry run and print the configuration to `stdout`:

 `sudo grub-mkconfig`